gwuniversity/attack_range/README.md

         <img src="https://img.shields.io/github/stars/splunk/attack_range?style=social" /></a>
 </p>

+> ⚠️ **Important:** After careful consideration, we have decided to deprecate the local deployment in Attack Range due to ongoing challenges with VirtualBox and Vagrant.
+We will concentrate our development efforts on the cloud providers AWS, Azure, and GCP.
+For local cyber range needs, we recommend using [Ludus](https://docs.ludus.cloud/) along with the [Attack Range environment](https://docs.ludus.cloud/docs/environment-guides/splunk-attack-range) it offers.

 # Splunk Attack Range ⚔️
 ![Attack Range Log](docs/attack_range.png)
 The Splunk Attack Range is an open-source project maintained by the Splunk Threat Research Team.
-It builds instrumented cloud (AWS, Azure) and local environments (Virtualbox), simulates attacks, and forwards the data into a Splunk instance.
+It builds instrumented cloud (AWS, Azure, GCP), simulates attacks, and forwards the data into a Splunk instance.
 This environment can then be used to develop and test the effectiveness of detections.

 ## Purpose 🛡
 The Attack Range is a detection development platform, which solves three main challenges in detection engineering: